Qpher

 3. Data We Collect

 **Account Information (SaaS)**: Email address, full name, company name, and password (stored as bcrypt hash with cost factor >= 12). **Billing Information (SaaS)**: Plan selection, billing interval, payment method metadata (card last four digits, expiry).
 Full payment card details are handled exclusively by Stripe and never reach Qpher servers. **Usage Data**: API request counts, endpoint usage, response times, error rates, and tenant-level activity logs. **Cryptographic Data (as Processor)**: Ciphertext produced by KEM encryption, digital signatures produced by Dilithium signing, and PQC key pairs (public keys stored in the database, private keys stored encrypted in the KMS secure enclave).
 Customer plaintext submitted to the /kem/encrypt endpoint is transient and is never stored, logged, or persisted. **iOS Vault App Data**: When you use the Qpher Vault iOS app, we additionally collect: - **Vault account credentials** (email address, display name, password hashed with bcrypt cost factor >= 12) — stored in a database table physically separated from SaaS API user accounts. - **Apple StoreKit transaction identifiers** (`apple_original_transaction_id`, `transaction_id`, and the subscribed `product_id`) for verifying active Personal or Personal Pro subscription status. - **Apple Sign In relay email addresses** (in the form `*@privaterelay.appleid.com`) when the user authenticates via Sign in with Apple.
-We never attempt to resolve relay addresses to a user's underlying real email. - **Encrypted document ciphertext** stored on Cloudflare R2 (see Section 6.5 for the encryption design and the operator-trust boundary — Qpher does not read document contents during normal service operation). - **Document metadata stored unencrypted in our PostgreSQL database** so the application can render your file list: document name (original filename), MIME type, original byte size, file hash, encryption algorithm identifier, key version, and timestamps. **Filenames are NOT encrypted** in this release — please avoid putting sensitive information directly in filenames if this matters to you.
-(Encrypted filenames are tracked as a v2.0 roadmap item.) - **Document-relationship records** including organization-membership rows (which Vault Team you belong to and your role), document-share records (recipients, permission level, expiration), pending-invitation records, and access audit logs (operations performed on your documents, with timestamps and the actor's user ID). - **Multi-Factor Authentication state**: an encrypted TOTP shared secret (server-side AES-256-GCM at rest), a count of unused recovery code hashes, and (where applicable) an email OTP delivery audit row. - **Refresh-token records** for keeping you signed in (a per-token UUID + revocation flag — the token itself is bcrypt-hashed before storage). - **Apple Push Notification Service (APNs) device tokens**, used solely to deliver MFA prompts and shared-document notifications.
-Tokens rotate when iOS revokes them and are deleted on account deletion.
+We never attempt to resolve relay addresses to a user's underlying real email. - **Encrypted document ciphertext** stored on Cloudflare R2 (see Section 6.5 for the encryption design and the operator-trust boundary — Qpher does not read document contents during normal service operation). - **Document metadata stored unencrypted in our PostgreSQL database** so the application can render your file list: document name (original filename), MIME type, original byte size, file hash, encryption algorithm identifier, key version, and timestamps. **Filenames are NOT encrypted for standard Qpher Vault documents** in this release — please avoid putting sensitive information directly in filenames if this matters to you.
+(Platform-wide encrypted filenames are a v2.0 roadmap item.) **Legacy Vault documents are the exception: their file names and folder names are encrypted on your device before upload, so Qpher stores only ciphertext for those metadata fields (see the Consumer Health Data Privacy Policy).** - **Document-relationship records** including organization-membership rows (which Vault Team you belong to and your role), document-share records (recipients, permission level, expiration), pending-invitation records, and access audit logs (operations performed on your documents, with timestamps and the actor's user ID). - **Multi-Factor Authentication state**: an encrypted TOTP shared secret (server-side AES-256-GCM at rest), a count of unused recovery code hashes, and (where applicable) an email OTP delivery audit row. - **Refresh-token records** for keeping you signed in (a per-token UUID + revocation flag — the token itself is bcrypt-hashed before storage). - **Apple Push Notification Service (APNs) device tokens**, collected from both of our iOS apps and used only to deliver the notifications described here — nothing else.
+From **Qpher Vault** (`ai.qpher.vault`): MFA prompts and shared-document notifications.
+From **Qpher Legacy** (`ai.qpher.legacy`): alerts to the vault owner when a claim is opened on their Legacy Vault, when that claim enters its waiting period, and when documents are released.
+These Legacy alerts exist so that an owner can exercise their right to stop a claim; we do not send push notifications to heirs or confirmers.
+A device token is a routing address only — it is not linked to the contents of any document, and it is never shared with anyone but Apple for the purpose of delivering the notification.
+Tokens rotate when iOS revokes them, are removed when you sign out or turn notifications off, and are deleted with your account when deletion is finalised.
+If you delete your account, your tokens are **retained during the 30-day recovery window** rather than removed immediately: an owner whose account is pending deletion is precisely the person who most needs to hear that someone has claimed their vault.
 We do NOT collect, anywhere in the iOS Vault app: photo library content (we read pixel data into the encryption pipeline but never transmit raw photos), location data (no GPS, no Core Location), contacts, calendar, microphone, advertising identifiers (no IDFA), device identifier-for-vendor (no IDFV), analytics events (no Firebase, Mixpanel, Amplitude, or comparable SDK), crash telemetry beyond what Apple captures via TestFlight, or any third-party tracking data. **Website Analytics**: Page views, referrer information, and approximate country for the marketing site `qpher.ai` only (via Plausible Analytics, which is cookie-free and collects no personally identifiable information).
 The iOS Vault app does NOT use Plausible or any other analytics tool.

 4. Legal Basis for Processing (GDPR Art.
 6)